kublr/devops-demo-v2/README.md

 After the cluster is started, Nexus and Jenkins helm packages will be deployed as they are included in the cluster specification.

-Certain additional setup and configuration is necessary for them to
+At the same time both Nexus and Jenkins will be "bare" - with no repositories or build jobs.
+They need to be configuered to build the example project from this repository.

 ### 4.1.
-Manual via UI
+Configuring Nexus manually via UI

 1. Open Nexus UI at https://nexus.devops-demo-us-east-1.workshop.kublr.com
 1. Login with the default nexus admin account `admin` / `admin123`